nateraluis/luisnatera.com/_posts/2022-12-01-advent-of-code-day-1.md

 For maintaining code quality I am using pre-commit hooks.
 The hooks are stored in `.pre-commit-config.yaml` and can be installed using `pre-commit install`.

-So here's the first problem:
+Here is the first problem:

 > This list represents the Calories of the food carried by five Elves
 >